coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 creature, you can pick any of the squares it occupies to determine if it has cover against you.

-**Total Cover:** If you don't have line of effect to your target he is considered to have total cover from you.
-You can't make an attack against a target that has total cover.
+**Total Cover:** If you don’t have line of effect to your target he is considered to have total cover from you.
+You can’t make an attack against a target that has total cover.

 **Varying Degrees of Cover:** In some cases, cover may provide a greater